Buying a pet

 • meeting the costs of veterinary treatment and/or medication required

-• exchanging your pet for another one
+• exchange your pet for another one

-• partial or total refund.
+• give you a partial or total refund.

 Case study: Maria and her chihuahua